edwinhrj/video-game-recommender/README.md

 # reccSys
 We processed a 9.4M Steam game review dataset using Natural Language Processing (NLP) for sentiment analysis, refining it to a 700K interaction dataset.
-In a team of four, we implemented both content-based and collaborative filtering techniques to build a video game recommendation system.
+In a team of four (Lim Xintian, David Law, Wesley Choy, Edwin Ho), we implemented both content-based and collaborative filtering techniques to build a video game recommendation system.
 Our pipeline includes various machine learning and deep learning models, structured as follows:

 1) Data Preparation & Exploratory Data Analysis (EDA)
 2) Feature Engineering